zsolt-donca/sway-xkb-switcher/README.md

-i3-xkb-switcher
+sway-xkb-switcher
 ===============

 ## Description

-This app records keyboard layout for a i3 windows when you leave them.
+This app records keyboard layout for a sway windows when you leave them.
 And when you come back it is restore keyboard layout.

+This project is under construction yet.

-## Install
+## Install not ready yet

 ```bash
 $ pip install i3-xkb-switcher